 Design Studio: Introduction to professional practice

-300-level course developed for and taught at Wheaton College, Norton MA
+300-level course developed and taught at Wheaton College, MA

-Students work in groups on research, design, project management and client communication to complete projects with on-campus clients.
-Class meetings begin with a standup meeting or group meetings.
+This course is designed to simulate professional work in groups on real projects for clients on campus.
+Students work together on research, design and project management.
+Class meetings begin with standup or group meetings.
 Multiple projects run simultaneously, emulating studio practice, which allows all students to be involved in a variety of projects and take on multiple roles.

 -